-In this guide, you are going to learn about 3D printer extruder from the basics to the complex.
-This article tells about what’s 3D printer extruder, its mechanism and classification as well as how to choose them for various needs.
+In this guide, you are going to learn about 3D printer extruders from the basics to the complex.
+This article tells about what’s 3D printer extruder is, its mechanism and classification as well as how to choose them for various needs.

 Broadly defined, a 3D printer extruder extrudes materials into the desired shape in the FDM 3D printer.
 It’s responsible for both delivering and heating the material.
 In a narrow sense, an extruder is a part that delivers materials into the heater sink and out of the nozzle.

 A nozzle is the part of a 3D printer that deposits molten material through a certain diameter in successive layers.
 A hot-end is where cold materials are melted and come out and move around the print bed to print a 3D object.